freelancephp/WP-External-Links/wp-external-links/readme.txt

 === WP External Links (nofollow new window seo) ===
 Contributors: freelancephp
-Tags: links, external, icon, target, _blank, _new, _none, rel, nofollow, new window, new tab, javascript, xhtml, seo Requires at least: 3.6.0
+Tags: links, new window, new tab, external, internal, nofollow, follow, seo, noopener, noreferrer, icon, font icon, target, _blank
+Requires at least: 3.6.0
-Tested up to: 4.5.0
+Tested up to: 4.5.2
-Stable tag: 1.81
+Stable tag: 2.0.0

 Open external links in a new window or tab, adding "nofollow", set link icon, styling, SEO friendly options and more.
 Easy install and go.

 == Description ==

-Configure settings for all external links on your site.
+Configure settings for all internal and external links on your site.

 = Features =
-* Open in new window or tab
+* Open links in new window or tab
-* Add "nofollow"
+* Add "follow" or "nofollow"
+* Add "noopener" and "noreferrer"
-* Choose from 20 icons
+* Add font icons (font awesome and dashicons)
-* Set other link options (like classes, title etc)
-* Make it SEO friendly
-* Compatible with WPMU (Multisite)
+* WPMU Settings (Multi Site)
+* Better SEO

 = Easy to use =
-After activating the plugin all options are already set to make your external links SEO friendly.
-Optionally you can also set the target for opening in a new window or tab or styling options, like adding an icon.
+After activating you can set all options for external and internal links.

 = On the fly =
-The plugin will change the output of the (external) links on the fly.
-So when you deactivate the plugin, all contents will remain the same as it was before installing the plugin.
+The plugin filters the output of links on the fly.
+This means the real content of posts, pages etcetera will not be changed.
+When deactivating the plugin, all contents will be the same as it was before.

 = Sources =
 * [Documentation](http://wordpress.org/extend/plugins/wp-external-links/other_notes/)